hyncik/hyncik/README.md

 - 👋 Hi, I’m @hyncik.
 - 👀 I’m interested in computational modelling in biomechanics.
 - 🌱 I’m currently learning Git and related issues.
-- 💞️ I’m looking to collaborate.
+- 💞️ I’m looking to collaborate on female pelvic floor modelling.
 - 📫 You reach me at ludek.hyncik@gmail.com.

 <!---